 Availability: Available (MOQ required)

-I’m not sure if these actually count as custom climbing shoes, but I’ll let you be the judge of that.
+I’m not sure if these actually count as custom climbing shoes, but I’ll let you be the judge.
 Mad Rock’s rental climbing shoe, the Badger, is available for climbing gyms that want to add a kick to their climbing shoes by adding their logo and favorite colors.

 While they sound – and look – pretty cool, unless you are planning on buying enough climbing shoes to meet their minimum order quantity, then I don’t think this is a realistic option for most of us.

-As great as they sound in practice, in reality, there are a few roadblocks that mean in reality mean that the climbing masses will probably be waiting a while to bag their very own pair of custom shoes.
+As great as they sound in practice, in reality, there are a few roadblocks that make it likely that you will be waiting a while longer before you can bag your very own pair of custom shoes.

-- They are expensive to make – One-way manufacturers keep costs down is by batch-creating their shoes.
-They will buy a roll of fabric and rubber and cut out and create several pairs of shoes at the same time.
+- They are expensive to make – One method manufacturers use to keep costs down is by batch-making their shoes.
+They will buy a roll of fabric and rubber, cut it up, and create several pairs of shoes at the same time.
 While 3D printers and technological advancements might help reduce costs eventually, the best climbing shoes have historically been created by hand by skilled craftsmen who have been honing their skills over decades.
 One-of-a-kind, handmade, custom shoes will always be infinitely more expensive than batch production.
 This is probably the reason why Kn climbing shoes are no longer in business.

 - Global Distribution would be very difficult – Mass producing custom climbing shoes on a global scale sounds like a tough egg to crack.
 I highly doubt you will ever be able to buy a pair of 3D climbing shoes as easily as you can walk into an REI store a pick up a new pair of La Sportiva Solutions.
-Titians of the shoe industry, like La Sportiva, Five Ten, or Scarpa, have all built a global distribution network.
+Titians of the climbing industry, like La Sportiva, Black Diamond, or Scarpa, have all built a global distribution network.
 That means that getting your hands on their shoes is relatively easy, regardless of where you are in the world.
-How does an independent custom shoemaker ever compete on a global scale with a product that inherently can never be mass-produced (and they’re not mass distributed)
+How does an independent custom shoemaker ever compete on a global scale with a product that inherently can never be mass-produced or mass-distributed?

-Custom footwear would undoubtedly be a savior when trying to size climbing shoes, but I think their potential extends far for that sizing convenience.
-The reduction in waste, energy consumption, and manufacturing process would be huge.
+Custom footwear would undoubtedly be a savior when trying to size climbing shoes, but I think their potential extends a lot further than sizing convenience.
+The potential reduction in waste, energy consumption, and manufacturing process could be huge.
 And while I’m sure we all can’t wait to get our hands on our very own custom shoes, the reality feels like we still have a while to wait before the custom shoes of our dreams are going to become a reality.